cnmipss-web/cnmi-pss-main/docs/administration/webtools.md

 The CNMI PSS Webtools application provides a web application interface for various CNMI PSS Offices to manage content for the CNMI PSS District Website that is not easily managed using the WordPress CMS.

 The Webtools application can be accessed at [https://cnmipss.org/webtools](https://cnmipss.org/webtools).
+Login is performed using an authorized cnmipss.org email account.
+The webmaster@cnmipss.org account is the admin account for the Webtools Application.

 ## Application Administration